awsdocs/amazon-cognito-developer-guide/doc_source/authorization-endpoint.md

 ```

 ****Sample response****
 The Amazon Cognito authorization server redirects back to your app with access token\.
-Since `openid` scope was not requested, an ID token is not returned\.
-A refresh token is never returned in this flow\.
-Token and state are returned in the fragment and not in the query string\.
+Because `openid` scope was not requested, Amazon Cognito doesn't return an ID token\.
+Also, Amazon Cognito doesn't return a refresh token in this flow\.
+Amazon Cognito returns the access token and state in the fragment and not in the query string\.

 ```
 HTTP/1.1 302 Found